 return HttpResponse(html)

-Now, if we run the development server and move to the mapped URL, we will get the following output.
+Now, if run the development server and move to the mapped URL, you will get the following output.

 # Create your views here.